 There are many ways that earning the AICE Diploma pays off for students.
 Here are a few of the benefits you should consider if you're looking into the program.

-Depending on the college you elect to attend, you can earn up to 45 hours of college credit from the AICE Diploma.
+Depending on the college you decide to attend, you can earn up to 45 hours of college credit from the AICE Diploma.
 Individual course certificates can also earn you college credit if you don't earn the diploma.
-All this is a function of which college you go to, though; you can check out which colleges around the world recognize AICE at the appropriate Cambridge website.

-Schools in the US are much less likely to recognize AICE than AP or IB.
-Schools within the United States that do recognize AICE tend to cluster in Florida, and AICE is, once again, a more internationally-minded program, with AICE recognition much more commonplace overseas.
-AICE is recognized at places like Florida State University, Colorado College, University of Oxford, and Qatar University.
+Schools in the US are much less likely to recognize AICE than they are AP scores or the IB diploma.
+Schools in the US that do recognize AICE tend to cluster in Florida.
+That's because AICE is a more internationally-minded program, with AICE recognition much more commonplace overseas.

-In Florida, completing the diploma and 100 hours of community service automatically nets you the Florida Academic Scholarships Award from the Florida Bright Futures Scholarship Program.
+In Florida, completing the diploma and 100 hours of community service automatically nets you the Florida Academic Scholarships Award via the Florida Bright Futures Scholarship Program.

-There are also various school-specific scholarships at colleges like Mississippi State University, among others—check with individual schools for details.
+There are also various school-specific scholarships at colleges such as Mississippi State.
+Check with individual schools for details.

 Preparation for College

-In a lot of ways, AICE seems to be a happy medium between these other two college preparatory programs.
-Plus, according to studies by the University of Florida and University of Virginia, it also appears that AICE Diploma students earn higher GPAs in college than AP or IB students.
+In a lot of ways, AICE seems to be a happy medium between these two other college preparatory programs.
+Plus, according to studies by the University of Florida and University of Virginia, it also appears that AICE Diploma students earn higher GPAs in college than AP or IB students do.

-All this indicates that it might not be a bad idea to pursue AICE just for the preparedness factor.
-AICE may be a great option for your education as a whole.
+All of this indicates that it might not be a bad idea to pursue AICE just for the preparedness factor.
+In fact, AICE could be a great option for your education as a whole.

 I'm not saying getting your AICE Diploma will definitely make you feel this good—just probably.

-AICE is not currently as well known within the US as academic counterparts like AP and IB; however, it has its own definite merits.
+AICE is not currently as well known within the U.S .as are its academic counterparts, AP and IB; however, the program definitely has its own merits.

-The AICE Diploma is overseen by Cambridge University and demands that students fulfill a number of rigorous requirements.
-It can earn students recognition, credit, and scholarship money if lined up with the proper schools, and it's also an excellent way to further your education all around.
+The AICE Diploma, which is overseen by the University of Cambridge, demands that students fulfill a number of rigorous requirements.
+This program can earn students recognition, college credit, and scholarship money at certain schools, and it's also an excellent way to further your education all around.

-To continue reading about AICE, including suggestions for when to AICE over AP or IB, check out our complete introduction to AICE.
+For suggestions on when to take AICE over AP or IB, check out our complete introduction to AICE.

-If AICE doesn't sound like your cup of tea, head on over to our discussion of AP and IB and see which of those might be more appealing to you.
+If AICE doesn't sound like your cup of tea, head on over to our discussion of AP and IB and see which of these programs might be more appealing to you.